TranPhucVinh/C/Introduction/Data structure/String/String remove examples.md

 }
 ```

-### Example 3

-Remove a specific index character from a string
+## Remove a specific index character from a string

-**Example 2.1**: Remove a specific index character from a string
+### Remove a specific index character from a string

 ```c
 #include <stdio.h>